 Protection for your home against damages is extremely important, so be sure to ask your exteriors company for proof of public liability insurance and worker’s compensation insurance.

 Services like roofing repairs and installations are especially dangerous jobs and liability insurance protects against damages during installation.
 Worker’s compensation protects you against being liable if a contractor gets injured while working on your property.

 Nothing beats experience when it comes to choosing a home exteriors company.
 While newer companies are still valid and have the skills, a company backed by years or decades of experience has proven that they offer the right products and services required to do the job right the first time.

 Do They Have References & Reviews?

-Ask the company for specific references including names and numbers they can call or address they can go to and see the results for themselves.
-A personal reference or seeing the results with your own eyes goes a long way towards peace of mind knowing the company you’re hiring will do a good job.
+Never hesitate to ask a company for specific references including names and numbers or an address to see the results for yourself.
+Both of these options go a long way towards peace of mind knowing the company you’re hiring will do a good job.